 Wow.
 So the orchestral music was in the form of an electronic track?

 So I had this crazy idea last year where I thought, well electronic music is not that different from symphonic music in terms of the textures and the way the textures play together.
 And with Bartók, the colours are so important, and so dense, and so ridiculous.
 And what is written on the page is not actually what you’re supposed to play because it’s based on Hungarian music, which you really can’t write down exactly with the notation that we have.
 So working with Logic and working with all the different layers effectively became the orchestral rehearsals.
 It was painstaking, but it was certainly rewarding.

 So I can imagine the list of things you need to do for each production is exhaustive, from conceiving a show to actually staging it and promoting it.
 Can you give us a brief idea of how that process looks for you, perhaps using one show as an example?

-So at the moment, it’s just my best friend Kate Millet and I that run it.
-So that becomes very time-intensive, from the conception to the last cut off of the show, and the bump out…
+At the moment, Kate and I run BK Opera on our own.
+So things can become very time-intensive, from the conception to the last cut off of the show, and the bump out…